Samsung gets $6.4 billion to build massive semiconductor plants in central Texas

 Officials said the investment, which comes from the CHIPS and Science Act President Biden signed into law in 2022, is their final major announcement on Biden's plans to bring semiconductor manufacturing back to the United States.

-Earlier this year, Biden announced Taiwanese company TSMC and U.S. company Intel would receive billions to build manufacturing plants in several states, including Arizona and Nevada — which are two critical swing states in the 2024 election.
+Earlier this year, Biden announced grants to Taiwanese company TSMCfor a large manufacturing project in Arizona, and U.S. company Intel for plants in Arizona, Ohio, New Mexico and Oregon.

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.